SciML/ModelingToolkit.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](http://mtk.sciml.ai/stable/)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](http://mtk.sciml.ai/dev/)

-ModelingToolkit.jl is a modeling framework for high performance symbolic-numeric computation in scientific computing  and scientific machine learning.
+ModelingToolkit.jl is a modeling framework for high-performance symbolic-numeric computation in scientific computing  and scientific machine learning.
 It allows for users to give a high-level description of a model for symbolic preprocessing to analyze and enhance the model.
 ModelingToolkit can